routine needed to run the notebook on Google Colab

 We are going to plot the solution now!

-pts = pinn.problem.spatial_domain.sample(256, "grid", variables="x")
+pts = solver.problem.spatial_domain.sample(256, "grid", variables="x")

-predicted_output = pinn.forward(pts).extract("u").tensor.detach()
+predicted_output = solver(pts).extract("u").tensor.detach()

-true_output = pinn.problem.solution(pts)
+true_output = solver.problem.solution(pts)

 plt.plot(pts.extract(["x"]), predicted_output, label="Neural Network solution")